MQ-28A Ghost Bat in flight

 Kalan Ferguson / 2025 to present / Systems-level analysis

-The MQ-28A Ghost Bat is Boeing Australia's collaborative combat aircraft (CCA), designed to operate as a loyal wingman alongside crewed platforms like the F/A-18F Super Hornet and F-35A Lightning II.
-It represents one of the most significant Australian sovereign defence manufacturing programmes in a generation.
+The MQ-28A Ghost Bat is Boeing Australia's collaborative combat aircraft, designed to operate as an autonomous wingman alongside the F/A-18F Super Hornet and F-35A Lightning II.
+This takes a step towards one of Australia's most significant sovereign defence manufacturing programmes ever.
+But its real engineering significance lies not in the airframe itself, but in what the airframe is designed to carry.

 MQ-28A Ghost Bat at Woomera test range